 The quality of materials from a saw mill is often so much better than materials bought by DIYers.
 And we can get good deals from our suppliers, too, which saves customers money.

 Every fencing firm should be prepared to take the old fencing away with them.
 That should be as standard, not charged extra for.
-That should be clearly included as part of the written quote the tradesman gives at the beginning of the process.
+That should be clearly included as part of the written quote the tradesperson gives at the beginning of the process.

 Ask who will actually be doing the work

-Many good tradesmen subcontract out certain tasks - this is not necessarily a problem.
+Many good tradespeople subcontract out certain tasks - this is not necessarily a problem.
 But it’s important you find out the extent to which work will be outsourced - and crucially, who will take responsibility if there are any issues or problems.